intelligent-vehicles/lab-01-public/README.md

 rqt_image_view
 ```
 You can now choose between different visualisations, from compressed original image to edge detection and birds-eye-view (ground_projection_image)
-- [ ] Check if you could see different camera streams of the DB
+- [ ] Check if you could see different camera streams of the DB and know what they are used for

 ### Lane Following
 **Preliminary**: Place it on the ground.